 When you are done setting everything, close the OneDrive app, and the picture backups are going to be performed automatically, according to your preferences.

 If you use OneDrive on your Windows devices, it is a good idea to enable it on your Android smartphones and tablets.
 This way, you have access to your data in Microsoft's cloud storage service from anywhere.
-Also, the pictures you take with your Android smartphone get synchronized to your Windows devices and the other way around.
-Test this feature and tell us how well it works for you, in the comments below.
+Also, the pictures you take with your smartphones sync to your Windows devices and the other way around.
+Test this feature and tell us how it works for you, in the comments section below.